Meet Gabriel Battaini, a pioneering Sacred Valley expat and ambitious entrepreneur

 Gabriel Battaini: I opened Viva Peru after years of having a bed & breakfast and being one of the only places in town for the expats to meet and gather.
 We used to be the focus point of reunions and gatherings as well as the point of reference for many.

 When I sold it, I needed to have a place to keep this happening, especially with a growing community.
 What a better place than a cafe?

 Also, it was a dream of mine to do so after all the experience I gained cooking at the B&B. And finally, the house where the cafe is located today was my first house back in 2005!
 So it was a perfect spot to start again.

-Living in the sacred valley has a lot of ups and downs.
-The best one…mmmm…maybe the weather!!!
+Gabriel Battaini: Living in the Sacred Valley has a lot of ups and downs.
+The best thing…mmmm…maybe the weather!!!

-The worst for me could be the fact that I never felt like a “local”.
-You are always going to be a foreigner and the constant fight with locals for simple things just for the fact you are a gringo and you ways will be
+Gabriel Battaini: The worst for me could be the fact that I never felt like a “local”.
+You are always going to be a foreigner and the constant fight with locals for simple things just for the fact you are a gringo and you ways will be.

-Things are changing fast!!! and I don’t live permanently in the valley anymore since the last year so I am not sure I know all the new places around anymore.
-Ollantaytambo is my favourite ruin, Huyapo lake the place that most enjoy as well as anything with a view to the Pitusiray, and to eat…of course Viva Peru!
+Gabriel Battaini: Things are changing fast!
+And I don’t live permanently in the valley anymore since the last year so I am not sure I know all the new places around anymore.
+Ollantaytambo is my favourite ruin, Huyapo lake is the place that I most enjoy, as well as anything with a view to the Pitusiray.
+And to eat…of course, Viva Peru!

 SVEP: What projects do you currently have in the works?

 Gabriel Battaini: Shhh…I can’t tell yet!